OffchainLabs/nitro/docs/faqs/anytrust_vs_rollup.md

 By contrast, Arbitrum AnyTrust introduces a trust assumption in exchange for lower fees; data availability is managed by a Data Availability Committee (DAC), a fixed, permissioned set of entities.
 We introduced some threshold, K, with the assumption that at least K members of the committee are honest.
 For simplicity, we'll hereby assume a committee of size 20 and a K value of 2:

-If 19 out of the 20 committee are malicious and colluding together, they can break the chain's safety (and, e.g., steal users' funds); this is the new trust assumption.
+If 19 out of the 20 committee members _and_ the Sequencer are malicious and colluding together, they can break the chain's safety (and, e.g., steal users' funds); this is the new trust assumption.

 If anywhere between 2 and 18 of the committee members are well behaved, the AnyTrust chain operates in "Rollup mode"; i.e., data gets posted on L1.